Robert Heller (journalist)

 Robert Heller (10 June 1932 – 28 August 2012) was a British management journalist, management consultant, author of a series of management books, and the founding editor of Management Today.

 Biography

-Born in London, Heller attended Christ's Hospital in the Sussex countryside, served in the Royal Army Service Corps, and then attended Jesus College, Cambridge, where he was awarded a double first in history.
+Born in London, England, Heller attended Christ's Hospital in the Sussex countryside, served in the Royal Army Service Corps, and then attended Jesus College, Cambridge, where he was awarded a double first in history.

-In 1955 Heller started to work for the Financial Times, where in 1958 he was made US correspondent.
-In 1963 he moved to become business editor of The Observer.
+In 1955, Heller started to work for the Financial Times, where in 1958 he was made US correspondent.
+In 1963, he moved to become business editor of The Observer.

-In 1966 Heller was founding editor of Management Today, a monthly business magazine published by Haymarket Publishing, where he worked for two decades.
+In 1966, Heller was founding editor of Management Today, a monthly business magazine published by Haymarket Publishing, where he worked for two decades.
 Here he started a second career as a writer of business books.

-During the early 1970s, he started a relationship with gallerist Angela Flowers, who he eventually married in 2003.
+During the early 1970s, he started a relationship with gallerist Angela Flowers, whom he eventually married in 2003.
 They had a daughter, Rachel Heller, born on 15 September 1973, who was born with Down's syndrome, and became an artist represented by Flowers Gallery.
+Rachel died on 14 September 2023, aged 49.

+Heller also had three children, Matthew, Jane and Kate, from his first marriage to Lois Heller (née Malnick).